firezone/firezone/SECURITY.md

 ## Reporting a Vulnerability

-Please report any security issues to security AT cloudfire.network
+Please report any security issues to security AT firez.one